Corey Tutt

-Corey Aden Tutt OAM is an Aboriginal Australian mentor and STEM champion.
-He is the founder of DeadlyScience, an initiative that provides STEM Resources to remote schools in Australia.
-Tutt is the 2020 NSW Young Australian of the Year.
+Corey Aden Tutt OAM is an Aboriginal Australian STEM professional, author, social entrepreneur and the founder of DeadlyScience, an initiative that provides STEM resources to remote schools throughout Australia.
+In 2020 he was named the NSW Young Australian of the Year.

-Early life and family
+Early life

-Corey Aden Tutt grew up in the Illawarra, New South Wales, and is of Kamilaroi heritage.
-Tutt attended Dapto High School, where his favourite subjects were science, agriculture and history and animals.
+Tutt grew up in the Illawarra, New South Wales, and is of Kamilaroi heritage.
+He attended Dapto High School, where his favourite subjects were science, agriculture, and history.

-In 2020 Tutt appeared on ABC Radio National program, Sunday Extra, with Julian Morrow, in the segment entitled "The Year That Made Me", and spoke about the year he lost a close friend to suicide, 2011, and the impacts that had on him which led him to becoming an alpaca shearer, and finding the love of science again.

-In 2022 Tutt married his long-term partner.